 - easy bruising

 DMARDs are used to block inflammation and prevent further joint damage.
-There are many different types of DMARDs, and they all work differently.
+There are different types of DMARDs, and each may work differently.

-Hydroxychloroquine, available as an oral supplement, is a DMARD used to treat malaria, lupus, and RA.
-It reduces swelling from this condition and may also help prevent joint damage.
+Hydroxychloroquine, available as an oral supplement, is a DMARD originally used to treat malaria, and now to treat lupus, Sjogren’s, and RA.
+It reduces swelling from RA and may also help prevent joint damage.

-Researchers are still trying to understand why it’s effective, but it’s believed hydroxychloroquine helps decrease chemical production in the immune response.
+Researchers are trying to further understand why it’s effective, but it’s known that hydroxychloroquine decreases inflammatory proteins (cytokines) and inhibits early activation steps in the immune response.